kubescape/regolibrary/README.md

 # Welcome to the regolibrary wiki!

-The main components of regolibrary:
+The main components of the regolibrary:

 Framework - a group of controls to test against